v1kk1s/orange/README.md

 json web tokens for authentication

-counter

 //to do
-transfer to chants on contact & group clicks group creation search person after 3rd symbol typed into a search box
+transfer to chats on contact & group clicks group creation search person after 3rd symbol typed into a search box